PRE-DESIGN LAYOUT (OPTIONAL)

 STEP 1: PRE-SUBMITTAL REVIEW

-Prior to pre-submittal review, Denver Water requires that the designer/engineer meet with the appropriate fire protection agency for project requirements on fire hydrants and fire service lines.
+Prior to pre-submittal review, Denver Water requires that the designer/engineer meet with the appropriate fire protection agency for project requirements on fire hydrants and overall site flow requirements.

 For developments in the City and County of Denver or Total Service Contract Areas: